 This course will cover the chemical organization, cellular organization and tissue organization of the body.
 Using an organ system based approach students will learn the anatomy and physiology of the integumentary system, skeletal system, muscular system, nervous system, and endocrine system.
 Students will gain an in-depth understanding of the physiology of osseous tissue, muscle contraction and nerve function and conduction, as well as familiarity with the anatomy of neural pathways and CNS regional specialization.
-Lecture meets 3 hours 20 minutes per week.
 Prerequisites: CHM 100 (not concurrent)